Radosław Zmitrowicz: Life

 Bishop Zmitrowicz was born in the Roman-Catholic family in the suburb of Gdańsk.
 After graduation from the school and lyceum education, he joined the Missionary Oblates of Mary Immaculate in 1981; he made a solemn profession on 21 May 1987, and was ordained as priest on 17 June 1989, after graduation from the Major Missionary Oblates Theological Seminary in Obra, Poland, and Theological faculty of the Adam Mickiewicz University in Poznań, Poland.

-After his ordination he served in the different Missionary Oblates institutions in Poland from 1989 until 1997, when he was transferred to Turkmenistan in the newly created Mission sui iuris of Turkmenistan.
+After his ordination he served in different Missionary Oblates institutions in Poland from 1989 until 1997, when he was transferred to Turkmenistan in the newly created Mission sui iuris of Turkmenistan.
 After 2000 he worked in Ukraine.
 Fr.
 Zmitrowicz served in the Missionary Oblates parishes in Chernihiv, Slavutych and Kyiv, until 2006, when he was appointed as a Superior of the Delegature of Missionary Oblates of Mary Immaculate in Ukraine.

 On 29 November 2012 he was appointed by the Pope Benedict XVI as the Auxiliary Bishop of the Roman Catholic Diocese of Kamyanets-Podilskyi and Titular Bishop of Gypsaria.
-On 9 February 2013 he was consecrated as bishop by Bishop Leon Dubrawski and other prelates of the Roman Catholic Church.
+On 9 February 2013 he was consecrated as a bishop by Bishop Leon Dubrawski and other prelates of the Roman Catholic Church.